TimWittenberg/EEG_Audiovisual/README.md

 ## Findings

 This project asks whether the audiovisual N1 attenuation measured at Cz mostly reflects the auditory modality.
-It does — and not as a measurement-site artefact, since the posterior ROI shows the same pattern.
+Consistent with the paper's conservative conclusion — audiovisual outcomes did not increase N1 attenuation beyond auditory outcomes — the auditory contribution accounts for the audiovisual attenuation at Cz, and the same pattern holds at the posterior ROI, so the result is not a measurement-site artefact.
 That conclusion rests on the paper's main result (there is no visual attenuation to begin with) and is *corroborated* by the additivity analyses below, not carried by them: the regression fits on the attenuation wave are noisy and weak (see caveat).

-**1. The audiovisual attenuation is auditory-carried; the visual modality adds essentially nothing.**
+**1. Audiovisual outcomes did not increase N1 attenuation beyond auditory outcomes; the visual modality adds essentially nothing.**
 Reconstructing the audiovisual attenuation as `a*(AO-MA) + b*(VO-MV)`, the
 visual-only fit (`a = 0`) explains essentially none of it — visual-only R² ≈ 0
 at every site in both experiments.
 At Cz the audio-only fit retains clearly more